1. Introduction to St Anne's College Privacy Notice

 - Student files including dates of attendance, course of study and outcome of their studies, results of College examinations ("collections"), University examinations, and College and University assessments, awards, scholarships and prizes conferred, applications (e.g. UCAS forms and references), academic and disciplinary records.
 These files may include information about a former student’s personal life including their health, family circumstances, ethnicity, sexuality, political opinions, religious or philosophical beliefs, criminal convictions or allegations, gender, background, family circumstances and/or financial circumstances.
 St Anne’s College has a legitimate interest in processing such data for the purposes of research and its archive in the public interest.

-- CCTV monitoring that St Anne’s College undertakes to help provide safety and security on St Anne’s College premises, and to assist with the prevention of crime and other unlawful activity.
+- CCTV and door entry system monitoring that St Anne’s College undertakes to help provide safety and security on St Anne’s College premises, and to assist with the prevention and detection of crime and other unlawful activity.
 St Anne’s College may take disciplinary action if a safety or security incident involves a breach of staff or student disciplinary policies, and/or report safety/security incidents to the police if the incident involves an apparent criminal offence.
-Monitoring for such purposes may only be carried out in accordance with the St Anne’s College’s and Oxford University CCTV policy which includes safeguards to ensure that individual privacy is respected appropriately
+Monitoring for such purposes may only be carried out in accordance with the St Anne’s College’s and Oxford University CCTV policy which includes safeguards to ensure that individual privacy is respected appropriately.
+Door entry system data may also be processed for welfare and health and safety reasons.

 - IT monitoring that may occur including, subject to certain safeguards, email content, internet use and/or telephone records for the purpose of ensuring that such services are not used for unlawful purposes, or otherwise breach the College’s and University’s IT and telephone regulations and policies].
 The lawful basis for such processing is that St Anne’s College has a legitimate interest in maintaining the integrity of its systems, to investigate misuse and in taking action to prevent misuse recurring.